No Longer at Ease

-No Longer at Ease is a 1960 novel by Nigerian author Chinua Achebe.
-It is the story of an Igbo man, Obi Okonkwo, who leaves his village for an education in Britain and then a job in the Nigerian colonial civil service, but is conflicted between his African culture and Western lifestyle and ends up taking a bribe.
-The novel is the second work in what is sometimes referred to as the "African trilogy," following Things Fall Apart and preceding Arrow of God, though Arrow of God chronologically precedes it in the grand story of the trilogy.
-Things Fall Apart concerns the struggle of Obi Okonkwo's grandfather Okonkwo against the changes brought by the British.
+No Longer at Ease is a 1960 novel by Chinua Achebe.
+It is the story of an Igbo man, Obi Okonkwo, who leaves his village for an education in Britain and then a job in the Colonial Nigeria civil service, but is conflicted between his African culture and Western lifestyle and ends up taking a bribe.
+The novel is the second book of Achebe and second work in the "African trilogy"; following Things Fall Apart and preceding Arrow of God.

-Novel's title
+Title

-The book's title comes from the closing lines of T. S. Eliot's poem, "Journey of the Magi":
+The book's title was taken from the closing lines of T. S. Eliot's poem, "Journey of the Magi":

 We returned to our places, these Kingdoms,But no longer at ease here, in the old dispensation,With an alien people clutching their gods.I should be glad of another death.

 Plot summary

 The novel begins with the trial of Obi Okonkwo on the charge of accepting a bribe.
 It then jumps back in time to a point before his departure for England and works its way forward to describe how Obi ended up on trial.

-The members of the Umuofia Progressive Union (UPU), a group of Umuofia natives who have left their villages to live in major Nigerian cities, have taken up a collection to send Obi to England to study Law, in the hope that he will return to help his people by representing them in the colonial legal system, particularly with respect to land cases.
+The members of the Umuofia Progressive Union (UPU), a group of Umuofia natives who have left their villages to live in major Nigerian cities, have taken up a collection to send Obi to England to study law, in the hope that he will return to help his people by representing them in the colonial legal system, particularly with respect to land cases.
 However, Obi switches his major to English and meets Clara Okeke, a student nurse, for the first time during a dance.

 Obi returns to Nigeria after four years of studies and lives in Lagos with his friend Joseph.
 He takes a job with the Scholarship Board and is almost immediately offered a bribe by a man who is trying to obtain a scholarship for his sister.
 When Obi indignantly rejects the offer, he is visited by the girl herself, who implies that she will bribe him with sexual favors for the scholarship, another offer Obi rejects.